 For obvious reasons, motorcycle riders and their passengers are more vulnerable than the occupants of cars and trucks.

-Consequently, when a motorcyclist gets into an accident with a car or with a semi truck which results in a fatality or injury, it is more likely to be the motorcyclist who suffers harm.
+Consequently, when a motorcyclist gets into an accident with a car or with a semi truck, it is more likely the motorcyclist who will suffer harm.

 Motorcycle Injury Statistics

 - Motorcycles were involved in 3,504 out of 324,473 motor vehicle accidents in the State of Illinois in 2016 (1.1% of the total).
 Further, 154 motorcyclists were killed and 2,692 were injured, accounting for 14.3% of all motor vehicle accident fatalities and 2.9% of all motor vehicle injuries for the year.

 - Click here for more motorcycle accident statistics.